 Integration

-Geopolitics - a science that studies the dependence of the foreign policy of states and relations between them on the system of political, military-strategic, economic and economic ties, which are determined by geographical location and socio-economic factors.
+Geopolitics -the science that studies addiction foreign policy states and relations between them from the system of political, military-strategic, economic and economic relations that are determined geographical location and socio-economic factors.

 Export (English) Export - export) – export of goods to other countries.

-Import (English) import - import) - the importation of goods into the country from other states.
+Import (English) import – import) - import of goods into the country from other countries.

 The purpose of the lesson: identify the features of interaction between Russia and the CIS countries.